 Consequences of Underage DUI Charges

 A choice to get behind the wheel after you've been drinking isn't exactly your finest hour.
 Anyone charged with driving under the influence or while intoxicated has a lot on the line pending a positive disposition of their case.
 Students aren't just anyone, though.
-Not only do you face the severe penalties that everyone else deals with in a DUI case, but the possibility of expulsion from school or losing your financial aid accompanies an arrest for DUI.
+Not only do you face the severe DUI penalties that everyone else deals with when charged, but the possibility of expulsion from school or losing your financial aid accompanies an arrest for DUI.

 Advice on MIP Charges, and other legal questions